 After critically analysing our 25 year long experience, we adopted a 5 year strategic plan in September 2019 in order to scale-up proven and demonstrated climate resilient alternatives to subsistence cultivation using farm forestry that sequesters GHG and provides livelihood opportunities to local communities, as an altered land-use practice, and integrating small and poor peasant families into the climate friendly new-age economy of tomorrow.

-After seeing the flow of carbon revenue at the end of their 25 year long struggle, many more families decided not to wait till ADATS got donor funding.
+After seeing the flow of carbon revenue at the end of their 25 year long struggle, many more families decided not to wait till ADATS got external funding.

-For ADATS, the challenge still remains to find the Human, material and financial resources to continue support and quarterly monitoring of all 1,35,201 saplings/trees.
+The current (cumulative) Survival Rate is at 56% as on February 2021.
+For ADATS, the challenge still remains to find the Human, material and financial resources to continue support and quarterly monitoring of all 1,32,205 saplings/trees.